 A special needs trust (SNT) is an important legal tool for making sure your loved one's health care and living needs are taken care of in the event that you predecease them or are prevented from financially supporting them for some other reason.
 An additional, and very important, benefit of a special needs trust is that the funds placed in that trust will not disqualify the recipient from receiving government benefits.

 Galloway and Collens, PLLC, is a leading estate planning law firm that is ready to set up and administer the right kind of trust to take care of your family member's special needs.
-Attorney Howard H. Collens has many years of experience handling all trust-related matters, including:
+Attorney Howard H. Collens has many years of experience handling all trust-related matters throughout Royal Oak and Michigan, including:

 - Establishing special needs trusts for families

 In addition, we also provide experienced legal advice to individuals assigned as trustees for special needs trusts.
 If you are the trustee of a special needs trust, you have a fiduciary responsibility to ensure that you comply with the terms of the trust.
 We will explain the relationship between you, the family and the beneficiary, and will help ensure your rights are protected in the event of a challenge from a family member.

 Special needs trusts can be used to provide many types of financial support, including:

 - Medical and dental care

 - Therapy expenses